ripienaar/free-for-dev/README.md

   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.
   * [ZARVIS](https://zarvis.ai) - Free managed Kubernetes namespace for open source Github project.
 Free 1GB memory and 1 vCPU.
-  * [mendix.com](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each
+  * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting unlimited users, 0.5 GB storage and 1 GB RAM per app.
+Also Studio and Studio Pro IDEs are allowed in free tier.
   * [m3o.com](https://m3o.com) - A cloud platform for API services development.
 M3O is a fully managed Micro as a Service offering focusing on Go microservices development in the Cloud.
 Free tier provides enough to run 5 services and collaborate with others.
   * [Okteto Cloud](https://okteto.com) - Managed Kubernetes service designed for remote development.
 Free developer accounts come with 8GB of RAM, 4 CPUs and 5GB Disk space.
 The apps sleep after 24 hours of inactivity.
   * [opeNode](https://openode.io) — Free Node.js hosting for Open Source projects.
 100 GB Bandwidth/month with 100 MB memory & 1000 MB storage.
 Deploy using CLI or existing Git repository.